-The value of $R{\rm SET}$ should be checked in an actual circuit to ensure that the over current protection circuit activates as expected.
-The IR3628 current limit is designed primarily as disaster preventing, and doesn't operate as a precision current regulator.
+The value of $R{\rm SET}$ should be checked in an actual circuit to ensure that the over-current protection circuit activates as expected.
+The IR3629 current limit is designed primarily as a disaster preventing, "no blow up" circuit, and does not operate as a precision current regulator.